How to Stop Being Hard on Yourself

 Sometimes, people get things they want easier than others and that can create envy.
 Such as a loving relationship or a dream job.
 It’s common to want what other people have when you’re not receiving them as easily, but it’s a choice to focus on better thoughts to feel content in life.
 When you’re in a state of contentment, external things don’t affect you as much as if you were in a state of lack.

-Being content is possible by shifting lacking thoughts into grateful ones, such as “I’m proud of myself for (completing task A) today” instead of “I wish I had what she has” it shifts your perspective into your path and reality instead of fantasy that goes nowhere but your mind.
+Being content is possible by shifting lacking thoughts into grateful ones, such as “I’m proud of myself for (completing task A) today” instead of “I wish I had what she has” it shifts your perspective into your path and reality as it is in this moment.

 If it makes you feel better, mute people on Instagram that are constantly showing off.
 Know that it’s a healthy rather than a petty action.
 If social media consumes your everyday life, it can easily affect your mood for up to a whole day, or for however long it lingers for.